Last Updated: 09 Nov 2025

 If I had to sum it up in one line — MailerLite is the smarter, more modern choice for most creators and small businesses, while Constant Contact feels like an older tool trying to keep up.

 MailerLite wins with cleaner design, better automation, easier-to-use features, and far more affordable pricing.
 Constant Contact still has its strengths — especially if you want event management and a very traditional “business-first” vibe — but for long-term growth and value, I’d pick MailerLite every time.
+(You Should also explore more Mailerlite alternatives)

 👉 My advice?
 If you’re starting fresh or looking to scale without breaking the bank, go with MailerLite.